DeMaCS-UNICAL/tappy-original/README.md

 Tappy is a [Tapster](https://github.com/hugs/tapsterbot) based sofware adapted for [TestDevLab](http://testdevlab.com) needs.
 Includes improved calibration method using web browser, web based control panel and record and play tool for automating tests.

+# GB Ianni's notes:

+This is a fork of the original guntiss' tappy project.
+It has a better server and calibration interface than original tapsterbot's.
+In our robotic projects, we use tappy as a server bridging to robot's serial port; clients are not provided: we use the original tapsterbot clients available in the tapsterbot clients folder.

 # Installation
 Tested with Node.js v10.11.0